-When completed (i.e. during Full Operations), ALMA will also be able to:
+During Full Operations, ALMA will be able to:

 • Image the redshifted dust continuum emission from evolving galaxies at epochs of formation as early as z = 10.
 The inverse K-correction, where the rising flux density on the Rayleigh-Jeans side of the spectral energy distribution of a dusty galaxy compensates for dimming at high redshift, makes ALMA the ideal instrument for investigating the origins of galaxies in the early universe, with confusion minimized by the high angular resolution.